from os.path import exists

 [docs]

-def read_nepfile(filename: str) -> Dict[str, Any]:
+def read_nepfile(filename: str) -> dict[str, Any]:

 """Returns the content of a configuration file (`nep.in`) as a dictionary.